 A major benefit of composite bonding is that it is painless and doesn’t require enamel to be worn away from the tooth instead of veneers.
 It also does not require anesthesia, and there is no recovery period.

 The only problem with composite bonding is that it is often not covered under insurance since it's a cosmetic procedure.
 But that’s not a problem when you have Flossy.
-Flossy is a pay-as-you-go alternative to dental insurance that lets you gain access to high-quality dental care at up to 50% off the average price.
+Flossy is a pay-as-you-go alternative to dental insurance and can be used as a supplemental discount for procedures not covered by insurance that lets you gain access to high-quality dental care at up to 50% off the average price.